yr-gitpro/Nova-Calc/README.md

 Simple Calculator

 This is my inaugural web development project, featuring a functional calculator built with HTML, CSS, and JavaScript.
+It has some good animations and icons also, so check it out!!
 🛠 Development Process

 This project was developed using Gemini Pro to explore the capabilities of AI-assisted coding.
 It demonstrates how rapid